-Graduate students may apply for on-campus housing at the Rutgers Camden Apartments or 330 Cooper Street Graduate Housing (opened Fall 2012).
+Graduate students may apply for on-campus housing at the 330 Cooper Street ).
 Each resident has a private bedroom in a four-bedroom, 3-bedroom, or 2-bedroom apartment, with a shared kitchen, dining area, living room, and bathroom.
 For more information, on graduate on-campus housing, please visit the Residence Life website.

 Undergraduate students may reside in Rutgers Camden Towers.
 The Towers is a ten-story brick building housing over 200 students.
 Each suite consists of three bedrooms (two students per bedroom), a living room, and a bathroom.
 There are cooking facilities on each floor for the use of all residents.
 For more information on undergraduate on-campus housing, please see the Residence Life website.